What is the Domestic Production Activity Deduction

 - The various deduction percentages starting from tax year 2005 are:

 - 3% for tax years 2005 and 2006

 - 6% for tax years 2007 through 2009

 - 9% for tax years 2010 and after

-You must have paid employees during the year to get this deduction; independent contractors that you paid don't count.
+Keep in mind, you must have paid employees during the year to get this deduction.
+Independent contractors that you paid don't count as employees.

 - C corporations claim the deduction on Form 1120

 Note: For partnerships, LLCs treated as partnerships, LLCs treated as S corporations, and S corporations that were converted from C corporations, gross receipts, cost of goods sold, and related expenses from qualified production activities are allocated to each owner on his/her annual Schedule K-1.